theNewDynamic/minjinlee.com/_drafts/what-ceos-are-reading-mckinsey-reports.md

 ---
-title: 'What CEOs are Reading in 2017: McKinsey Reports'
+title: 'McKinsey & Co.: What CEOs are Reading in 2017'
 date: 2017-07-10 12:00:00
 category: News
 tags: